 The Persian king fought Greece successfully at the famous battle of Thermopylae; but the mighty army was able to overrun the country only when the three hundred brave Spartans who held the pass were betrayed by traitors.
 Xerxes finally suffered a disastrous defeat at the Battle of Salamis in the year 480 BC, and the Persian army made its way back again to its own country.

 It’s amazing to see how the word of God accurately predicted these notable events of history.
 He wants us to have confidence that He knows what is yet to come on Planet Earth.
-He is involved in the events of history—He is the one who sets up kings and removes kings, as we saw in Daniel 2:21.
+He is involved in the events of history—it is He who sets up kings and removes kings, as we saw in Daniel 2:21.

 3 And a mighty king shall stand up, that shall rule with great dominion, and do according to his will.
 4 And when he shall stand up, his kingdom shall be broken, and shall be divided toward the four winds of heaven; and not to his posterity, nor according to his dominion which he ruled: for his kingdom shall be plucked up, even for others beside those.

 Xerxes was the last Persian king to invade Greece; and now the prophecy passes over six minor rulers to introduce the “mighty king”—Alexander the Great.
 After overthrowing the Persian Empire, Alexander became absolute lord of that territory.
 His dominion extended to become the largest empire the world had yet known.
-How well the Bible has described him as “a mighty king...that shall rule with great dominion, and do according to his will”!
-But he exhausted his energies in rioting and drunkenness, and when he died in 323 B.C., his ambitious and vanity driven projects went into sudden and total eclipse.
+How well the Bible has described him as “a mighty king … that shall rule with great dominion, and do according to his will”!
+But he exhausted his energies in riotous drunkenness, and when he died in 323 B.C., his ambitious and vanity driven projects went into sudden and total eclipse.